salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 Only use one of these two ways to import the JB4ASDK - not both.

+> Do not use the JB4A-SDK-iOS podspec.
+Use the [JB4ASDK podspec](https://cocoapods.org/?q=jb4a) instead.

 <h4>Configuring the SDK with CocoaPods</h4>

 Follow the [CocoaPods installation instructions](https://guides.cocoapods.org/using/using-cocoapods.html) using **JB4ASDK** as a dependency in the podfile.
 Open up the *.xcworkspace created by the install process with Xcode and start using the SDK.